Hey There...

 That Christmas a friend gave me some money as a gift with the message that it must only be spent on something that would put a smile on my face.
 Without hesitation I bought Nick Woolsey's beginners course.
 I actually only completed four weeks of the course before I already found myself in what us Flow Artists call a "rabbit hole", where we become so absorbed by the variations of one particular trick that we are unable to move forward until we exhaust it of all exploration.
 From this point forward I built a network of Flow friends and family all learning, growing and supporting together.
 My poi collection grew along with my repetoire of moves and dancing style.
 My journey has unfolded so naturally and at the same time it feels quite remarkable the pleasure I get from playing with new ideas.

-I speak of the contentment, peace and beauty I observed in other artist that inspired me, but find it incredibly humbling listening to other Flow Artists origin stories which can often contain many different shades of rock bottom that inspired them onto a Flow Arts journey too.
-Message me if you think this is something you would be interested to try it would give me joy to get you started.
+I speak of the contentment, peace and beauty I observed in other artists that inspired me, but find it incredibly humbling listening to other Flow Artists origin stories which can often contain many different shades of rock bottom that inspired them onto a Flow Arts journey too.
+Message me if you think this is something you would be interested to try, it would give me joy to get you started.
 Lets give the elephant a nice warm welcome.

 History of Poi Spinning and Uses:

 The contemporary poi spinning movement emerged in the festival and party scene in the 1990's.
 It has spread much wider than the “partying” and “festival” origins now and is known worldwide for its proven mental and physical health benefits, mathematical intrigue and artistic aesthetic in the patterns made and is practised by people from all walks of life.
 It is very important to acknowledge that poi spinning and the name “Poi” was appropriated from the “Indiginous maori...” who have spun for centuries.
-When it became popular in the 1990's dance scene the name was adopted quite naturally without awareness of appropriation.
+When it became popular in the 1990's dance scene the name was adopted quite naturally without awareness of ethnic appropriation.
 In recent years the appropriation issue has entered the community's eye and efforts are being made to show acknowledgment and respect for its true origins.
 Traditionally, Maori females known as Wahine perform group ceremonial dances with poi called The Kapa Haka.
-The practice of poi within the culture was also used as a form of physical rehabilitaion, coordination, flexibility and strength training.
+The practice of poi within the culture was also used as a form of physical rehabilitation, coordination, flexibility and strength training.

 The poi used within the Maori culture look very different from the poi that have emerged over the years from the 1990's and the history of the continuing growth of the movement, its equipment and branches of spinning techniques is a very interesting one.
 Videos have been made to catalogue these things but as yet it has not been brought together on an academic level.

-The Glencorse Centre Auchendinny
+The Glencorse Centre Auchendinny 2021 to 2023

-I currently have two projects "Glad Rags" and "Family Flow Jam" supported by and in collaboration with the Glencorse Community Centre in Auchendinny.
-I reached out to them last year looking for a space to practice with a view to eventually run some groups that would give the community a safe affordable space to go in the winter to prevent isolation and promote inclusion, mental wellbeing and fitness opportunities.
+I used to have two projects "Glad Rags" and "Family Flow Jam" supported by and in collaboration with the Glencorse Community Centre in Auchendinny.
+I reached out to them looking for a space to practice with a view to eventually run some groups that would give the community a safe affordable space to go in the winter to prevent isolation and promote inclusion, mental wellbeing and fitness opportunities.
 My hope is that these groups may come to be seen as safe welcoming spaces that support diversity, give respite from the cold with a relaxed atmosphere to engage in playful and expressive movement doing as much or as little as people want to.

 Glad Rags:

-Glad Rags is a donations-based women's only (and male identifying boys under 10) Flow dance group for people who identify as female.
-The poster asks the questions: Do you miss going out for a dance, but can't find the time or the childcare?
+Glad Rags was a donations-based women's only (and male identifying boys under 10) Flow dance group for people who identify as female.
+The poster asked the questions: Do you miss going out for a dance, but can't find the time or the childcare?
 Do you wish you could join some exercise group but don't have the money?
 Do you have any body confidence issues that prevent you from going out that you wish you could overcome?
-I ask these questions because my answer to all of them was a "yes" and from my previous profession am aware there are lots of women who would identify with these questions and enjoy a group like this.
+I asked these questions because my answer to all of them was a "yes" and from my previous profession am aware there are lots of women who would identify with these questions and enjoy a group like this.
 After I had my daughter, there was never any options for me to afford fitness classes that would be good for my health and allow me to make friends and socialise.
 I had suffered some traumatic experiences that also made me nervous about socialising.
 As a lone parent I felt so isolated and disengaged from my identity outside of "parent" and longed for some "me" time.
 This is what I hope to provide with Glad Rags.
-I say on my poster: "[A]..safe space for women to gather and dance freely, be who they want to be, dress how they want to dress and support each other for fitness, fun, friendship and confidence building"
+I say on my poster: "[A]..safe space for women to gather and dance freely, be who they want to be, dress how they want to dress and support each other for fitness, fun, friendship and confidence building".

 Family Flow Jam: